-Ryan Giggs at 40: The games, the goals and the gongs
+Ryan Giggs: The games, the goals and the gongs

-The most decorated player in English football history.
-Manchester United's record appearance holder.
-More goals for United than Mark Hughes, Paul Scholes and Cristiano Ronaldo.
+He is the most decorated player in English football history, Manchester United's record appearance holder and has scored more goals for the Red Devils than Mark Hughes, Paul Scholes and Cristiano Ronaldo.

 The top 40 club

-Giggs can become the fourth outfield player to play in the Premier League at the age of 40, joining:
+Giggs became the fourth outfield player to play in the Premier League at the age of 40, joining:

-- Played at 40 years and 89 days for Crystal Palace last month
+- Kevin Phillips - Played at 40 years and 89 days for Crystal Palace in September

-As Ryan Giggs turns 40 on Friday, he can look back on an extraordinary career spanning more than 1,000 games and 150 goals over 22 long seasons.
-But he can also look back on playing a key role in
+As Ryan Giggs begins life as a retired footballer he can reflect on an extraordinary career spanning more than 1,000 games and 150 goals over 22 long seasons.

-BBC Sport takes a look at the key statistics and memorable moments involving Giggs since he made his first senior appearance for United as a skinny teenager in a baggy shirt.
+BBC Sport takes a look at the key statistics and memorable moments of his career.

 Ryan Giggs in numbers